kaihuchen/articles/TheDebate/index.md

   <img src="../assets/images/jousting.png" alt="Banner Image" style="">
 </banner>

-# Advices from GenAI Chatbots to the GenAI Startups
+# A Message from GenAI Chatbots to the GenAI Startups

-## Summary

 - We set up a debate between two leading GenAI chatbots, the *Google Gemini Advanced* and *OpenAI GPT-4*, regarding the future direction of GenAI startups.
 - Gemini and GPT4 are both capable debators, and they do offer substantial and cogent advices to GenAI startups.
+But of course please use it only as a reference, do not bet your startup on such advices.
 - As we begin to deploy all kinds of sophisticated chatbots into our world, this case study offers a glimpse into the need for having some kind of an Ensemble AI framework for the following reasons:
    - Improved accuracy by combining predictions and perspectives
    - Check-and-balance of chatbot power